There are three licensing objectives which support the whole basis of gambling regulation:

-Our LCCP is the rulebook setting out the measures that you must take and other aspects that we think are good practice.
-To run your business in a socially responsible way is to use the LCCP as a starting point, and build on these provisions, to ensure that you puts your customers at the heart of your business.
+Our LCCP is the rulebook that sets out the measures that you must take and other aspects that we think are good practice.
+Use the LCCP as a starting point in order to run your business and build on these provisions, to ensure that you put your customers at the heart of your business.

 Working together to improve standards of safer gambling

-We also work with industry groups responsible for raising standards in safer gambling, Senet Group and the Industry Group for Responsible Gambling, for example.
+We also work with industry groups responsible for raising standards in safer gambling, such as Senet group (opens in a new tab) and the Industry Group for Responsible Gambling (opens in a new tab).